uninstallio/ios-sdk/README.md

 [Notiphi](http://www.notiphi.com) iPhone SDK
 ==================

-[Notiphi iPhone SDK (www.notiphi.com)](http://www.notiphi.com) allows you to better engage your iOS apps by sending contextual notifications.
+[Notiphi iPhone SDK (www.notiphi.com)](http://www.notiphi.com) allows you to better understand your iOS apps by profiling your users.
 This guide will help you integrate it in a few minutes.
 Following steps outline the integration process.

 ### Steps to integrate the sdk to your Xcode - iOS project.